MoschellaCa/moschellaca.github.io/content/authors/admin/_index.md

 I am a PhD student in Mathematics under the supervision of Sara Merino-Aceituno, Christian Schmeiser, and Christa Buecker, as part of the multidisciplinary SMICH PhD program within the Vienna BioCenter Graduate School and the Medical University of Vienna.
-My research focuses on kinetic theory and its applications to emergent phenomena in biology using partial diﬀerential equations, numerical simulations, and modeling.
-I am familiar with Boltzmann-type equations, Fokker-Planck equations, and coagulation equations.